 What not to say or do to a domestic violence victim

-Although there is no right or wrong way to help a domestic violence victim,
+Although there is no right or wrong way to help a victim of domestic violence,

-- Do anything that might prorogue the abuser;
+- do anything that might provoke the abuser;

 Responding to a disclosure

 Assessment of the needs and concerns of the victim

 When listening to the victim’s story, special attention should be paid to what he or she says about his or her needs and concerns – and what is not said but hinted at with words or body language.
 You can inform the victim about physical, emotional, or economic needs, about the security concerns or social support he or she needs.
 The following techniques can be used to help the victim express his or her needs and to make sure that you are understanding.